venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/msh-field-overrides.md

 manager: "anneta"
 ---
 # MSH Field Overrides
 Every HL7 message has a message header.
-Using [!INCLUDE[btaBTAHL7NoNumber](../../includes/btabtahl7nonumber-md.md)], you can override any message header value based on your business need.
-You use the [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer **MSH Map** tab to manually over ride message header values without using any mapping or orchestration.
+Using [!INCLUDE [btaBTAHL7NoNumber](../../includes/btabtahl7nonumber-md.md)], you can override any message header value based on your business need.
+You use the [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer <strong>MSH Map</strong> tab to manually over ride message header values without using any mapping or orchestration.

 ## Configuring MSH Field Overrides
- You use the **MSH Map** tab in [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer (under the high-level **Parties** tab) to configure MSH field overrides.
-When you enter a value for an MSH field using this tab, that value overrides the existing MSH value in an outbound HL7 message that [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] sends to the selected party.
+ You use the <strong>MSH Map</strong> tab in [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer (under the high-level <strong>Parties</strong> tab) to configure MSH field overrides.
+When you enter a value for an MSH field using this tab, that value overrides the existing MSH value in an outbound HL7 message that [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] sends to the selected party.
 You can type new values for many MSH fields, or select values from a drop-down list for the MSH15 and MSH16 fields.

- The following figure shows the [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer **MSH Map** tab.
+ The following figure shows the [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer <strong>MSH Map</strong> tab.

  ![](../../adapters-and-accelerators/accelerator-hl7/media/hl7-ops-msh.gif "hl7_ops_msh")

- Use the following procedures to open [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer and configure MSH field overrides.
+ Use the following procedures to open [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer and configure MSH field overrides.

 #### To open BTAHL7 Configuration Explorer